 At Bey & Associates, we have years of experience fighting for the rights of citizens who were wrongfully injured as a result of negligence.
 We understand what you’re going through, and we have the tools and resources to build a strong claim on your behalf that proves you were wronged and are owed compensation for your financial, physical, and emotional losses.

-Causes of Truck Accidents in Cincinnati
+Causes of Truck Crashes in Cincinnati

 - Performance vs. Nonperformance.
-When the driver makes a sudden decision, tries to correct their steering, or loses control of the wheel, then their performance is the reason for the truck accident.
+When the driver makes a sudden decision, tries to correct their steering, or loses control of the wheel, their performance is the reason for the truck accident.
 Non-performance covers instances where the driver falls asleep, or an emergency health situation occurs and they’re unable to drive.
 Heart attacks and seizures are examples of non-performance reasons.

 - Exhaustion.
 Fatigue from lack of sleep and driving for long hours puts drivers at risk of slowed reactions, drifting from their lanes, or falling asleep at the wheel.

 - Speeding.
 Driving above the speed limit gives trucks less reaction time to brake, change lanes, or turn.
 Big rigs need more time to make these changes.

 - Not Driving for Weather Conditions.
 Heavy rain, snow, and ice are all inclement weather that makes driving conditions dangerous.
 In emergency situations, trucks don’t have enough time to safely brake.

 - Heavy Traffic.
 Traffic congestion from rush hour or another crash means driving in close quarters at inconsistent driving speeds.
 Conditions like that make it easy for a driver to lose focus and cause an accident.